butaixianran/DazToBlender/README.md

 ### Daz Script
 * Download this whole project as zip, the unzip it.
-* Go to Daz subfolder, copy these daz script files into script folder of your Daz's library.
+* Go to Daz subfolder, copy these daz script files into script folder of your Daz's content library.
 You better create a folder for them.
 For example, "DFB".
 * In Daz, select your model then run "Daz to Blender.dsa" script.
 * You can add it as a custom action to Daz's menu.